 The aim of Physical Education at Northwood College for Girls is to inspire all students to lead a healthy and active lifestyle through developing a lifelong love of physical activity; providing students with the skills to participate in a wide range of activities not only throughout their schooling but also throughout their life.
 By developing positive self-esteem, fostering self-confidence and the desire to participate as well as providing an outlet for healthy competition that gives all students the chance to experience that ‘winning feeling’.

-We have an extensive fixture calendar and participate competitively in 15 different sports throughout the year.
+We have an extensive fixtures calendar and participate competitively in many different sports throughout the year.

 25 metre 6 lane indoor swimming pool, large 4 badminton court sports hall with climbing and traversing wall, netball & tennis courts, small all-weather pitch, sports field with 200 metre athletics track, long / triple jump pit, dance studio and fitness suite.

 Key Stage 3

 Year 7 & 8 pupils will participate in the following activities during the course of the year: netball, hockey, football, badminton, swimming, gymnastics, dance, fitness, athletics, tennis and cricket.

 Year 9 pupils have the opportunity to complete the Level 1 Leadership Qualification in either Dance or Sport during this year.
 If they do not choose this course, they participate in a carousel of activities that may include: netball, hockey, football, basketball, handball, badminton, swimming, water polo, rock climbing, gymnastics, dance, fitness, athletics, tennis and cricket.

 Year 10 pupils follow a carousel of activities that include: netball, football, handball, lacrosse, basketball, fitness, yoga, rock climbing, tennis, rounders, cricket and athletics.